-Assuming telehealth remains a mainstay within healthcare post-COVID, McKinsey analysts estimate that telemedicine can grow from $3 billion in revenue to $250 billion.
-McKinsey further estimates that telemedicine could replace 35% of home health visits and 24% of office encounters.
+Assuming telehealth remains a mainstay within healthcare post-COVID, McKinsey analysts estimate telemedicine can grow from $3 billion in revenue to $250 billion.
+McKinsey further estimates that telemedicine could replace 35% of home health visits and 24% office encounters.
 The analysis identified five areas of outpatient care that telemedicine could transform:

 - Remote medication management

 - Virtual home health with remote patient monitoring